MarcelSimader/ViT/README.md

 ## How to Contribute

 I have no idea to be honest, but you are welcome to.
-Just try to follow sensible style for the VimScript and open a feature branch -- or submit a Pull Request.
+Just try to follow sensible style for the VimScript, open a feature branch, and submit a Pull Request.

 ## Other Notes